 For your orders, only Amazon Marketplace Payments are accepted.
 If sellers participate in transactions outside of the Marketplace Payments by Amazon system, they are not safeguarded against transactions that may or may not be genuine.

 If a customer requests that you ship to an address other than the one given by Amazon, you should cancel the transaction.
 After that, request that the customer make a new purchase with the proper address.
-Phishing (or spoofing) email is becoming a growing issue for all of us.
+Phishing (or spoofing) email is becoming a growing issue for everyone.
 These emails try to acquire sensitive information from you, such as your user account and password, which is then used to gain unauthorized access to your accounts.
 Remember that Amazon policy prohibits you from showing any part or version of your URL (such as.com, dot com, or.net) anywhere on the site.

 While selling on Amazon, especially during hectic times like the Holiday season sales, it is difficult to catch every detail.
 Some of the practices are given above to ease your job in these times.